Mortgage

 VA loans

-Military members, veterans, and eligible spouses can get a VA loan, a mortgage that’s guaranteed by the United States Department of Veterans Affairs (VA) with no down payment or income limits.
-While there’s no minimum credit score, VA lenders typically require a 620 score or higher.
+Military members, veterans and eligible spouses may be able to qualify for a VA loan with no down payment requirements and competitive VA loan rates.
+But while there’s no minimum credit score for VA loans, VA lenders typically require a 620 score or higher.

 USDA loans